The Best Beaches In Kauai

 Best Kauai East Coast Beaches

-The east coast of Kauai is its most populated, though its beaches are by no means overcrowded.
+The east coast of Kauai is the most populated, though its beaches are by no means overcrowded.
 Always a short distance from a tourist town or the main highway, the east coast beaches are great for a picnic stop or when staying at a nearby accommodation.

 Kalapaki Beach